GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 :::{tab-item} Adding a two-column legend

 Sometimes the space on your map is not suited for a single vertical legend.
 In this case, it is useful to add multiple columns.
-Make sure to group the legend items logically so the vertical legend is easier to read.
+Make sure to group the legend items logically so that the vertical legend is easier to read.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_multiple_columns_legend
 .mp4"></video>